senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/05-config-apex-application-with-sso-idcs/05-config-apex-application-with-sso-idcs.md

 ## Appendix 1: Obtain IDCS Client ID, Certificate and Private Key from the Weblogic Credentials

-- *Obtain the already configured IDCS Client ID for OAuth, Certificate and Private Key for IDCS OAuth Client App from the Weblogic EM Console , under Credentials*
+- Obtain the already configured IDCS Client ID, Certificate and Private Key for IDCS OAuth Client App using the Weblogic EM Console - Credentials

 - This consists of the below steps:
       - **Obtain IDCS Certificate**
       - **Obtain IDCS Private Key**